john-azzaro/Study-React-Components/README.md

 <br>
 <br>

-# How do you style components with props.
+# How do make components configurable.
+When You make a component configurable, you increase its potential for reuse by mixing both custom and standard props.
+In the example below, we pass props as a parameter and access the passed children from the props object to make the Split component versatile for any application.

 <dl>
 <dd>